csm9493/efficient-llm-unlearning/README.md

 ---
 ![method](assets/method_illustration.png)

-This repository is largely derived from the TOFU dataset [repo](https://github.com/locuslab/tofu)
+This repository is largely derived from the [TOFU dataset](https://github.com/locuslab/tofu).

 ## TOFU Experiments (all steps are run within `/TOFU`)
 ---